Name: John Cooley

 However, there is no evidence that the family had yet moved to NC.
 He

-may have been born in VA.
-Appears on the 1810 Washington county KY
+was likely born in VA.
+He appears on the 1810 Washington County KY

 census as well as land and tax records there.
-Left for Missouri in
+He was a Methodist

 Cooleys. |